codespeak-dev/open-codespeak/spec_examples/webapp.test-plan.md

 - when successful, redirect to login page (does not pass)

 # sign in
-- missing email is not disclosed
+- never disclose if email does not exist
 - wrong email/password combination does not work
 - ban / captcha after multiple failed sign in attempts